 So, Bonaire is 288 km2 (112 squire miles) in size.
 The distance between the northernmost and southernmost points is 35 km (22 miles) in a straight line, but when following the curvature of the island, it’s closer to 40 km (25 miles).
 Bonaire is approximately 5 to 11 km (3-7 miles) wide.

 From the capital city, Kralendijk, you can drive to the village of Rincon, which is located in the north of Bonaire, in just under half an hour.
 That’s a distance of about 17 kilometers (10 miles).
 In the same amount of time, you can drive to the south of the island.
-In the north of Bonaire, you’ll find the Washington-Slagbaai National Park, which is a little over 20 kilometers (12 miles) from Kralendijk.
+In the north of Bonaire, you will find the Washington-Slagbaai National Park, which is a little over 20 kilometers (12 miles) from Kralendijk.
 It takes about half an hour to get there.
 From Kralendijk, which is situated in the west, you can reach the east coast in about 15 minutes, covering a distance of approximately 8 kilometers (5 miles).

 Expressed in distances, the island doesn’t seem very large.
 Both the south and north of the island are reachable from Kralendijk within just half an hour, and the east can be reached in about 15 minutes.